huoww07/Bioinformatics-for-RNA-Seq/lessons/08_bash_scripts.md

 # Read alignment Step 3: generate bam index.
 The output.bam is output file from step 2.
 You will run this for individual samples following Step 2.
 module load samtools/1.2
 samtools index STAR/output.bam

+# Before moving on to next step, make sure your STAR folder contains 14 bam files, one for each replicate.

 # Gene quantification using featureCounts - This step compiles all alignment results together.
 This is done after alignment is finished for all samples.